isb-cgc/readthedocs/docs/source/sections/workshop/BQ_SQL_tut.rst

 **********************
-Big Query SQL Tutorial
+BigQuery SQL Tutorial
 **********************

 Exploring the TCGA data in BigQuery
 -----------------------------------

-The ISB-CGC (isb-cgc.org) project has aggregated and curated all of the TCGA open-access clinical, biospecimen, and Level-3 molecular data and uploaded it into BigQuery tables that are open to the public.
-Here we will show you how you can begin to work with these tables in the Google Web UI.
+The ISB-CGC team has aggregated and curated the TCGA open-access clinical, biospecimen, and Level-3 molecular data and uploaded it into BigQuery tables that are open to the public.
+In this tutorial, we will show you how you can begin to work with these tables from the Google BigQuery Web UI.

 Helpful BigQuery links
 ----------------------

-For this example, we'll be working in the `Google BigQuery Web UI <https://cloud.google.com/bigquery>`_.
+For this example, we'll be working in the `Google BigQuery Web UI <https://bigquery.cloud.google.com>`_.

-Here's our own set of slides for a `visual walkthrough <https://drive.google.com/open?id=0ByeOQOsbQstKX2pib0VTd0Q3dW8>`_.
+We've tried to simplify what you need to know to get started using the ISB-CGC BigQuery tables in this quick `visual walkthrough <https://raw.githubusercontent.com/isb-cgc/readthedocs/master/docs/include/intro_to_BigQuery.pdf>`_.

-It's often helpful to have a `link to the docs <https://cloud.google.com/bigquery/what-is-bigquery>`_ handy,
+It's often helpful to have a `link to the docs <https://cloud.google.com/bigquery/what-is-bigquery>`_ handy, and especially the `query reference <https://cloud.google.com/bigquery/query-reference>`_.

-and especially the `query reference <https://cloud.google.com/bigquery/query-reference>`_.
+(You'll probably want to open those into new tabs of your browser.)

 Let's query!
 ------------

-Please open the browser, and open the `Big Query UI <https://bigquery.cloud.google.com>`_
+Please open the browser, and open the `BigQuery UI <https://bigquery.cloud.google.com>`_

 On the left side, from top to bottom we have:

 1.  **Compose Query** This button opens the text field, where we can write queries.

-2.  **Query History** A list of your past queries.. *very useful*.
+2.  **Query History** A list of your past queries... *very useful*.

 3.  **Job History** List of past jobs, like copying tables.